Skip to content

 Asbestos-containing materials which are in good condition do not pose a risk to your health.
 If they are damaged they can usually be repaired.
 As a last resort, badly damaged asbestos can be removed.

-Asbestos is a naturally occurring mineral which was imported from Russia, South Africa and Canada.
+Asbestos is a naturally occurring mineral.
 The rock is crushed and processed to produce long thin fibres and has been added to thousands of different types of building materials.

-Asbestos has excellent tensile strength, is heat and fire resistant and in the past was relatively cheap to produce.
+Asbestos is very strong, heat and fire resistant and used to be cheap to make.

-The Health and Safety Executive has estimated that over 1.5 million non-domestic buildings in the UK contain some asbestos.
-If domestic buildings are also taken into account then this figure is estimated at over 4 million.
+The Health and Safety Executive estimated that over 1.5 million non-domestic buildings in the UK contain some asbestos.
+With homes included, the number is over 4 million.

-Asbestos-containing materials which are in good condition do not pose a risk to your health.
-Try to ensure that anything you think may contain asbestos remains in good condition and is sealed with paint.
-Damaged asbestos-containing materials can be repaired.
-Removal is generally a last resort.
+Asbestos-containing materials that are in good condition are not a risk to your health.
+Keep anything you think may contain asbestos in good condition and seal it with paint.
+Damaged asbestos-containing materials can be repaired and removal is only needed if there is a serious health risk.

 Home improvements, repairs and DIY

-Always refer to your tenancy conditions before carrying out any improvements, repairs or DIY - you may need to get permission from the council first.
+Always check your tenancy conditions before carrying out any improvements, repairs or DIY - you may need to get permission from the council first.

-If you suspect that asbestos-containing materials have been damaged, please contact Housing Services
+If you think that asbestos-containing materials have been damaged, contact Housing Services.

 Was this information helpful?